 LVMPD Domestic Violence Unit detectives may also investigate reports of alleged violations of protective orders, stalking, harassment, or destruction of private property.

 Generally, a defendant will face misdemeanor domestic violence charges for battery committed without the use of a deadly weapon or when the injuries are not severe or permanent.
 The maximum penalties for misdemeanor domestic violence include up to 180 days in county jail and/or a fine of up to $1,000.
 The City Attorney’s Office prosecutes misdemeanor domestic violence charges; the Clark County District Attorney’s Office prosecutes felony charges.

 Domestic violence allegations can have lasting effects on your freedom, your family, your rights and your future.
 If you are convicted of this serious criminal offense, you may face imprisonment in county jail or state prison, as well as heavy fines, probation, community service and other penalties.
 The alleged victim may also request a restraining order against you, prohibiting you from contacting or coming within a certain distance of the victim and possibly your children, as well.
 You may lose custody of your children and your visitation rights may be revoked or suspended.

-Get information regarding penalties that may be imposed, what defenses may apply, the different types of related offenses and how an attorney can help by reading below:
+Get information regarding penalties that may be imposed, what defenses may apply, the different types of related offenses, and how one of Las Vegas criminal defense attorneys can help by reading below:

 Although false accusations may be waged against an innocent party by a bitter or spiteful spouse, it is imperative that the defendant is able to adequately defend themselves against these charges.
 A conviction of domestic abuse charges can bring lifelong consequences, including the stigma of being labeled a “batterer,” the difficulty in finding future employment, and the possible loss of custody.